 Thomas: Simply, here’s my localization testing checklist:

+Provide the quality assurance tester as much context and information as possible.
+Context is the most important thing when it comes to game localized into German, especially with scripts that can be a bit confusing or “messy”.
 For example, in German all things have a grammatical gender whereas in English it’s always “it”.
 I have to decide if it’s going to be “er”, “sie”, or “es” – and don’t even get me started on the case system!
 Simply put, in German games you HAVE to have someone to test the translation in-game, even if it’s just to check if the context fits the translation at all.

 Provide tips and maybe even cheats to the tester to make the testing smoother and faster.

 Schedule enough time for your translators and testers.
 I understand that in the gaming industry, deadlines are very tight.
 But the more time your translators and testers have the better!